-This rugged native wildflower can grow just about anywhere, and most varieties are hardy to Zone 3.
+This rugged wildflower can grow just about anywhere.
 Cut down the stems, then add 3-4 inches of mulch to insulate the plants through the winter to help them bounce back beautifully next summer.

-If you’re looking for cool-weather color that just won’t quit, plant some pansies.
+If you're looking for cool-weather color that just won't quit, plant some pansies.
 The cheery blooms can survive sudden cold snaps, as well as tolerate weather in the single digits for several hours.
-Gardeners in Zone 6 and higher can expect pansies to brighten up their landscape for the majority of the winter.
+Expect pansies to brighten up your landscape for winter into the warmer months of spring.

-If you’ve ever planted hosta, you know the delight of watching the green leaves pop through the ground during spring.
-The reliable, shade-loving perennials are hardy to Zone 3.
+If you've ever planted hosta, you know the delight of watching the green leaves pop through the ground during spring.
+The reliable, shade-loving perennials are hardy.

 Japanese Maples are very well-adapted to cool climates, and give brilliant hues of golden chartreuse through burgundy in fall, but they may be at their most beautiful when they are completely bare in winter.
 Rather than opting for evergreen everything, try a plant that truly gives four unique seasons of interest.
 Japanese Maples make great winter specimens with their asymmetrical growth and contorted branches.

-Violas add cheerful winter color to hardiness zones 5 to 10.
+Violas add cheerful winter color to hardiness similar to pansies with a smaller flower head.
 Some varieties will even keep blooming through warm weather.
 Violas may lack the larger flowers of their cousins, the pansies, but they are both more heat and cold tolerant, and they are more continuous in their bloom!

 Any Southern gardener will tell you collards were a garden staple long before kale came onto the scene.
-The leafy greens tolerate freezing temperatures and in Zone 8 and higher, you can harvest the leafy greens all winter.
+The leafy greens tolerate freezing temperatures and you can harvest the leafy greens all winter.
 In fact, collards will actually taste sweeter if harvested after a frost.